COMPSCI331-2021/lab-git/README.md

 Git Branch
 ======================
 In this lab exercise, we will demonstrate how branch can be created on Git.
-Three developers namely dev1, dev2 and dev3 must add three separate features on the Counter sample.
+Three developers namely dev1, dev2 and dev3 must add three different features on the Counter program.

 ### Feature 1 by Dev1
 implement the increment method **incrementToEven()** that increases the counter to the next even number. implement the decrement method **decrementToEven()** that decrease the counter the previous even number.